 Our alumni can work as "information security specialist", "system security specialist", "cyber security specialist", "network expert and manager", "system support specialist" and "information security specialist".
 They will also be able to work in "software developer" positions.
 Turkey, which ranks 5th among the cyber-attack targets on a global scale, needs a large number of experts who have knowledge of cyber security and basic theoretical knowledge.
 Considering that the attack threats in question will increase substantially in the coming years, the market's demand for graduates is expected to increase.
 The Presidency of the Republic of Turkey published a 21-item Information and Communication Security circular in the Official Gazette dated July 6, 2019 and numbered 30823.

-A Secondary Education Diploma is needed in order to apply to the Information Systems and Technologies Undergraduate Program.
+A Secondary Education Diploma is needed in order to apply to the Information Security Technology Undergraduate Program.
 The candidate should also be successful in the centrally administered exam held by ÖSYM.
-Also, there are intra-institutional transfer, inter-institutional transfer, and vertical transfer opportunities on condition of succeeding in the DGS exam or fulfilling other requirements.
+Also, there are intra-institutional transfer, inter-institutional transfer, and vertical transfer opportunities on the condition of succeeding in the DGS exam or fulfilling other requirements.
 The duration of the formal education undergraduate program is 4 years.
 The language of instruction is English.
 Students who are admitted to the department can directly start the program or attend the English Preparatory School to gain proficiency according to their level in the English Proficiency Exam.

 In order to graduate from the program, the student has to achieve 130 credits, 240 ECTS during 8 semesters by passing the compulsory, departmental elective and free elective courses; as well as completing an Internship period of 40 work-days, and a Graduation Project in the final semester, with a cumulative grade point average (CGPA) of at least 2.00 over 4.00.